Aelto/tw3-random-encounters-reworked/docs/guides/third-party-creatures.md

     this.template_list.difficulty_factor.maximum_count_hard = 1;

     // -------------------------------------------------------------------------
-    // The names of the trophies your creatures will drop.
+    // The names of the trophies your creature will drop.
 Three variants for
     // three different shop prices.
     this.trophy_names.PushBack('modrer_leshen_trophy_low');
     this.trophy_names.PushBack('modrer_leshen_trophy_medium');